Religion and circumcision: Islam

 The origin of circumcision in Islam is a matter of religious and scholarly debate.
-It is mentioned in some hadith and the sunnah, but it is not found anywhere in the Quran.
-In the time of the Islamic prophet Muhammad, circumcision was carried out by Pagan Arabian tribes, and circumcision by the Jewish tribes of Arabia for religious reasons.
-This has also been attested by the Muslim scholar al-Jahiz, as well as by the Roman Jewish historian Flavius Josephus.
+It is mentioned in some hadith and the sunnah, but not in the Quran, though some believe it is implied by the command to "follow the way of Ibrahim, the true in Faith".
+In the time of Muhammad, circumcision was carried out by Pagan Arabian tribes, and by the Jewish tribes of Arabia for religious reasons.
+This was attested by al-Jahiz and by Jewish historian Flavius Josephus.

-The four schools of Islamic jurisprudence have different opinions and attitudes towards circumcision.Some state that it is recommendable, others that it is permissible but not binding, while others regard it as a legal obligation.
-According to Shafi‘i and Hanbali jurists male circumcision is obligatory for Muslims, while Hanafi jurists consider circumcision to be recommendable exclusively for Muslim males on the seventh day after birth.
+The four schools of Islamic jurisprudence have different views towards circumcision.
+Some state that it is recommendable, others that it is permissible but not binding, while others regard it as a legal obligation.
+According to Shafi'i and Hanbali jurists male circumcision is obligatory for Muslims, while Hanafi jurists consider circumcision to be recommendable.
 Some Salafis have argued that circumcision is required in Islam to provide ritual cleanliness based on the covenant with Abraham.

-Whereas Jewish circumcision is closely bound by ritual timing and tradition, in Islam there is no fixed age for circumcision.
-Therefore, there is a wide variation in practice among Muslim communities, with children often being circumcised in late childhood or early adolescence.
-It depends on family, region, and country.
+Whereas Jewish circumcision is closely bound by ritual timing and tradition, Islam states no fixed age for circumcision.
+In Muslim communities, children are often circumcised in late childhood or early adolescence.
+It varies by family, region, and country.
 The age when boys get circumcised, and the procedures used, tend to change across cultures, families, and time.
-In some Muslim-majority countries, circumcision is performed on Muslim boys after they have learned to recite the whole Quran from start to finish.
-In Malaysia and other regions, the boy usually undergoes the operation between the ages of ten and twelve, and is thus a puberty rite, serving to introduce him into the new status of an adult.
+In some Muslim-majority countries, circumcision is performed after boys have learned to recite the Quran from start to finish.
+In Malaysia and other regions, the boy usually undergoes the operation between the ages of ten and twelve, and is thus a puberty rite, serving to introduce him in the adult world.
 The procedure is sometimes semi-public, accompanied with music, special foods, and much festivity.

-There is no equivalent of a Jewish mohel in Islam.
+Islam has no equivalent of a Jewish mohel.
 Circumcisions are usually carried out in health facilities or hospitals, and performed by trained medical practitioners.
-The circumciser can be either male or female, and is not required to be a Muslim, and is not required of, converts to Islam.
+The circumciser can be either male or female, and is not required to be a Muslim, and circumcision is not required of converts to Islam.